-So if you’re sorrowful today, know this: because of Jesus, his life, death and resurrection, ‘Weeping may tarry for the night, but joy comes with the morning.'(Psalm 30:5)
+So, if you’re sorrowful today, remember you’re not alone, God weeps with you.
+And know that, because of Jesus, his life, death and resurrection, ‘Weeping may tarry for the night, but joy comes with the morning.’
+[Psalm 30:5].

-But if that were not enough to rejoice over this Eastertide, we can also look to the future with certain hope.
-Suffering is all too real today but the day is coming when God ‘will wipe away every tear form [our] eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.'(Revelation 21:4)
+But if that were not enough to rejoice over this Eastertide, we can also look to the future with a certain hope.
+Suffering is all too real today but the day is coming when God ‘will wipe away every tear form [our] eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things [will] have passed away.’
+[Revelation 21:4]

 ‘So we do not lose heart.
 Though our outer self is wasting away, our inner self is being renewed day by day.
 For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, as we look not to the things that are seen but to the things that are unseen.
-For the things that are seen are transient, but the things that are unseen are eternal'(2 Corinthians 4:16-18)
+For the things that are seen are transient, but the things that are unseen are eternal’.
+[2 Corinthians 4:16-18]

 It’s Good Friday – but Easter Sunday is coming.